phdussud/mcasm/README.md

 except colons (`:`), semicolons (`;`) and equal signs (`=`).

 Labels can be added in the microprogram to assign values to the current microprogram address (uaddr).
-They can be used as a signal if the special signal field `address` has been defined.
+They can be used in microprograms if the special signal field `address` has been defined.
 This is useful for branch instructions.
+If multiple branching fields are needed, another field (like field1)can be defined and a label (like label1) can be used to provide a value for it with the syntax field1.label1

 Signal fields may be named for convenience.
 Macros to extract field values will be added to any C output generated (in future versions, more functionality will